top of page

 A full consultation is always carried out before treatment to ensure safety.

-What to Expect at Your First Hijama Session?
+What to Expect at Your First Hijama Session

 At our E7 hijama clinic in East London, your session typically includes:

-Consultation and health discussion
+• A consultation and health discussion

-Identification of cupping points
+• Identification of cupping points

-Cupping treatment
+• Cupping treatment

-Aftercare advice
+• Aftercare advice

 Why Choose Our Hijama Clinic in East London (E7)?

-Convenient East London location (E7 – Forest Gate / Manor Park area)
+Our convenient East London location (E7 – Forest Gate / Manor Park area) makes it easy for you to access our services.
+We focus on safe, ethical, and respectful hijama practice.

-Book Hijama in London
+Book Your Hijama Appointment in London

 If you are looking for professional hijama in East London, we welcome you to book a session with us.
+Experience the benefits of this traditional therapy in a safe and supportive environment.

-👉 Book your hijama appointment here:
+👉 Book your hijama appointment here: https://www.hijamainlondon.com

 Comments